Looking beyond the binary: How data for development impacts gender justice?

-Assuming that a given database collects data of individuals with the intent of serving the same group with specific services, then designing of this database would require an understanding of this set of individuals.
-Among the different kinds of data collected about these individuals, suppose only the gender of every individual were to be considered, do data collection processes (especially in a developing country) collect data about individuals of all genders?
+Assuming that a given database collects the data of individuals with the intent of serving the same group with specific services, then designing this database would require an understanding of this set of individuals.
+Among the different kinds of data collected about these individuals, suppose only the gender of every individual were to be considered, data collection processes (especially in a developing country) need to collect data about individuals of all genders.

-This study has attempted to understand how transgender communities want to be included in state-level, national, and global enumeration processes so that they can effectively access necessary services, and the opportunities of responsible enumeration and representations offered to them by digital technologies.
+This study attempted to understand how transgender communities want to be included in state, national, and global enumeration processes so that they can effectively access necessary services and the opportunities of responsible enumeration and representations offered to them by digital technologies.

-Using the findings from this study, this session will look at the gaps in data collection processes especially for a large scale process like that of Census and its effects on the designing of services and the processes to access these services.
-With gendering of development data in India as a case study, this session will explore the design of an identity marker, digitisation of the identification process and the resultant data.
+Using the findings from this study, you’ll look at the gaps in data collection processes, especially for a large-scale process like the census and its effects on designing services and the processes to access these services.
+With gendering of development data in India as a case study, you’ll explore the design of an identity marker, digitization of the identification process, and the resulting data.

-This session will look at some areas such as healthcare, financial services, education, among others, in which individuals outside the binary genders get excluded due to the lack of an inclusive data collection process.
-This session seeks to answer some questions including: Is this lack of inclusion in data collection limited to public services?
-Are private sector services more inclusive of all genders?
-How do individuals outside the binary want to be enumerated into different data systems?
-Are digital technologies the solution to the problems of data exclusion?
-Have digital technologies really solved the problem of marginalisation for a marginalised group?
-What role does privacy play with such a group?
-Are data systems stuck in a vicious cycle that emphasizes on the need for more data which only results in more bad quality data?
-How does this vicious cycle of ‘the need for data’ sidestep the responsibility of service providers to meet the needs of users and in case of governments, its citizens?
+Brindaalakshmi dives into areas such as healthcare, financial services, and education, among others, in which individuals outside the binary genders get excluded due to the lack of an inclusive data collection process.
+This session seeks to answer some questions including if this lack of inclusion in data collection is limited to public services, if private sector services are more inclusive of all genders, how individuals outside the binary want to be enumerated into different data systems, if digital technologies are the solution to the problems of data exclusion, if digital technologies have really solved the problem of marginalization for a marginalized group, the role privacy plays with such a group, if data systems are stuck in a vicious cycle that emphasizes on the need for more data which only results in more bad quality data, and if this vicious cycle of “the need for data” sidesteps the responsibility of service providers to meet the needs of users and, in case of governments, its citizens.

 What you'll learn